 The main studio is spartan but accommodating, its decor limited to some leather couches and a honeycomb of security camera video feeds.
-A whiteboard mapping out the next album from Barker’s new band, Transplants, rests atop a speaker.
-It’s a place to put in work, and that’s just what .Paak gets to doing.
+A whiteboard mapping out the next album from the Transplants, Barker's supergroup with Tim Armstrong, rests atop a speaker.
+It's a place to put in work, and that's just what .Paak gets to doing.

 Within ten minutes, he improvises the bones of a chorus for a Game track, refining words for emphasis, adding harmonies, then just as quickly directing the engineer to which bars he wants pared down. .Paak's voice, whether sung or spit, is scratchy and mercurial; in someone less practiced, it might sound comical or affected, but .Paak understands what he's wielding.

-“He’s like a cartoon character!”
-Barker exclaims as .Paak ad-libs grunts, howls, and exclamations.
+"He's like a cartoon character!"
+Barker exclaims as .Paak ad-libs grunts and exclamations.
 We laugh, but on the playback, the lyrics punch with new precision for it.

-.Paak works with an effortless kind of efficiency: He knows exactly what he wants to hear.
-In an hour’s time, he’s laid down full vocals and freestyles on tracks with Game and Lil Wayne, both holding his own and leaving them arguably the better for it.
-It’s a glimpse of what Dre picked up on almost a year ago.
+Barker stays hands off, observing .Paak work with an effortless kind of efficiency: He knows exactly what he wants to hear.
+In an hour's time, he's laid down full vocals and freestyles on tracks with Game and Lil Wayne, both holding his own and leaving them arguably the better for it.
+It's a glimpse of what Dre picked up on almost a year ago.